-Details regarding Satisfactory Academic Progress (SAP) and the appeals process can be found in the appendix on page.
+Details regarding Satisfactory Academic Progress (SAP) and the appeals process is available in the appendix.

 Student Life

 The mission of Howard Payne University Student Life is to provide an engaging, Christ-centered environment in which students experience holistic growth and personal development.
 Student Life is comprised of the following offices and services for students: student activities, student organizations, residence life, student government association, athletics, intramurals, chapel, Baptist Student Ministry, student conduct, safety and security, mail services, and health and wellness resources.